Prometheus Metrics

 The number of publication points per trust anchor.
 In most cases these will be the five Regional Internet Registries, but will include the trust anchors of any configured testbeds as well.

-This metric has two labels: either name or uri, followed by the state which is valid or rejected.
+This metric has two labels: either

 Metrics for each configured trust anchor.
 In most cases these will be the five Regional Internet Registries, but will include the trust anchors of any configured testbeds as well.

-The types and states of objects can be:
+describing its validity state, such as valid or stale.- The types and states of objects can be:

-• manifest - The number of manifests for each of the states valid, invalid, stale and missing.
+- The number of manifests for each of the states valid, invalid, stale and missing.
 A manifest is invalid if it is not correctly encoded, has expired or is not correctly signed by the issuing CA. It is considered stale if the current time is past the time an update to the manifest should have been issued.
 Whether a stale manifest is valid or invalid depends on configuration.
-By default a stale manifest is considered invalid.
+By default a stale manifest is considered invalid.crl

-• crl - The number of certificate revocation lists for each of the states valid, invalid, stale and stray.
+- The number of certificate revocation lists for each of the states valid, invalid, stale and stray.
 A CRL is invalid if it is not correctly encoded or is not correctly signed by the issuing CA. It is considered stale if the current time is past the time an update to the manifest should have been issued.
 Whether a stale manifest is valid or invalid depends on configuration.
 By default a stale CRL is considered invalid.
 Lastly, each CA should only issue one CRL.
 This CRL should both be listed on the manifest and used by the manifest’s certificate itself.
-Any manifest listed on the manifest that is not also the manifest’s own CRL is considered a stray.
+Any manifest listed on the manifest that is not also the manifest’s own CRL is considered a stray.ca_cert

-• other - The number of objects found that are not certificates (.cer), Certificate Revocation Lists (.crl), manifests (.mft), ROAs (.roa), or Ghostbuster Records (.gbr) and have the state invalid.
+- The number of objects found that are not certificates (.cer), Certificate Revocation Lists (.crl), manifests (.mft), ROAs (.roa), or Ghostbuster Records (.gbr) and have the state invalid.

-The following metrics all have just one label, either name in case of a trust anchor or uri for repositories:
+The following metrics all have just one label, either name

 routinator_{ta,repository}_valid_vrps_total